gurusharma/RFID/README.md

     Figure 2: Schematic for connecting RFID Serial Card Reader to Raspberry Pi 2

 Use the schematic in Figure 2 above, to establish connections.
 The SOUT pin of the RFID reader is connected to a voltage divider.
 Use a 2200 Ω (R1) resistor and a 3300 Ω (R2) resistor to reduce 5 volts coming out of the RFID reader's SOUT to about 3 volts.
 This is done to avoid the risk of damaging Pi with higher voltages.
-You can solder these resistors along with a jumper wire to create the voltage divider as shown in picture below (also put a heat shrink on the wire).
+You can solder these resistors along with a jumper wire to create the voltage divider as shown in picture below (also put a heat shrink on the soldered part).
 Make sure you check the output of voltage divider using a multimeter before incorporating it in the assembly.

 ![VoltageDivider](https://github.com/gurusharma/RFID/blob/master/Voltage%20Divider.PNG)